viperleed/viperleed/doc/content/basics/how_to_run.rst

 ========================

 Once you have set up the input files for the calculation, make sure that all tleedm dependencies are in the Python PATH, i.e. make sure the correct conda or virtual environment is loaded, otherwise this will raise an Error.
-You can then start a ViPErLEED calculation by invocing the :ref:`job script<job_script>` via the command line:
+You can then start a ViPErLEED calculation by invoking the :ref:`job script<job_script>` via the command line.

 .. code-block:: console